-"I cannot," Roubaul said finally, puffing out his chest.
+"I cannot," Roubaul said, puffing out his chest.
 "The Nirvit tribe has resided in these lands for generations, even before recorded history.
 I will not be the one—" he paused deliberately, feeling aggrieved by his own admission, "—who destroys our proud heritage."

-All around him, the chatter from his guild members stopped abruptly, their solemn faces reflecting his own.
+All around him, the chatter from his guild members stopped, their solemn faces reflecting his own.

 "And who will remember the heritage of your people if there's no one left?!
 Goodness gracious, Roubaul!
 Your logic is confounding!
 I can't believe you would forsake the lives of your guild members for—"